opentofu/opentofu.org/blog/2025-10-22-help-us-test-opentofu-1-11-0-beta1.md

   - SHA-1 signatures are no longer accepted for TLS or SSH connections
   - SSH certificates must comply with the `draft-miller-ssh-cert-03` specification

-For complete details, review the [full changelog](https://github.com/opentofu/opentofu/blob/v1.11.0-beta1/CHANGELOG.md) (link to be added once branch is created).
+For complete details, review the [full changelog](https://github.com/opentofu/opentofu/blob/v1.11.0-beta1/CHANGELOG.md).

 ## Join the Testing Effort